 Soil, Planting, and Care

 Set out rosemary in spring, planting seedlings 2 to 3 feet apart; you can also plant in fall in zone 8 and south.
 Plants are slow growing at first, but pick up speed in their second year.
 While rosemary tolerates partial shade, it prefers full sun and light, well-drained soil with a pH between 6 and 7.
-Add a slow-release fertilizer to the soil at planting, and reapply in the spring.
-Or, use a liquid fertilizer like Bonnie Herb & Vegetable Plant Food at planting and periodically thereafter.
+Add a continuous-release fertilizer like Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food to the soil at planting and throughout the season, following the directions on the label.
 Keep the soil uniformly moist, allowing it to dry out between waterings.
 Mulch your plants to keep roots moist in summer and insulated in winter, but take care to keep mulch away from the crown of the plant.
 In the spring, prune dead wood out of the plants.

 Whiteflies, spider mites, scale, and mealybugs can all bother rosemary, as can powdery mildew and root rot, particularly in humid regions.
 To prevent mildew and rot, be sure your plants enjoy good drainage and air circulation.
 In zone 7 and northward, extreme cold will kill the tops of the rosemary plant.
 In areas where it is likely to be hurt by winter, plant in a protected spot such as one near a south-facing masonry wall and away from the prevailing winter wind; also mulch to protect the roots.
 In zone 8 and farther south, rosemary needs no winter protection.

 Harvest and Storage

 Cut stems at any time for fresh rosemary.
 To dry rosemary, use a rack or hang it upside down in bunches to dry.
 Once stems are dry, strip the leaves from them.
 You can also freeze rosemary sprigs, preserve them in vinegar, or use them to flavor oil or butter.